Academic Catalog

 Statement of Educational Purpose

-Federal Financial Aid is to be used solely for the students’ educational expenses related to their enrollment in The University System eligible programs.
+Federal Financial Aid is to be used solely for the student’s educational expenses related to their enrollment in the university system’s eligible programs.

-Courses offered in the Independent Study modality are non-Title IV financial aid eligible.
-In addition, students enrolled in the Bachelor of Science in Business Administration Degree Completion program, Master of Science in Taxation and Master of Laws in Taxation programs are not financial aid eligible.
-The University offers interest-free short-term financing plans that permits students to pay tuition on an installment basis.
-This generally requires an initial payment equal to 30% of the tuition for the semester with the balance paid over a term of three months.
+Courses offered in the Independent Study modality are not eligible for Title IV funding.
+Students enrolled in the Bachelor of Science in Business Administration Degree Completion program, Master of Science in Taxation and Master of Laws in Taxation programs are also not eligible for federal financial aid.
+There are other options for students.
+Students can pay in full or with installment payments.
+The university offers interest-free short-term financing plans that permit students to pay tuition on an installment basis.
+Please ask your admissions representative if you are interested in paying in installments

 Student Loan Deferrals

-Students are generally eligible to defer repayment of existing federally insured student loans during their enrollment period.
+Students are often eligible to defer repayment of existing student loans during their enrollment period if they are 3/4 time or full time.
+At William Howard Taft University, this translate to one course at a time.
 Applicants are encouraged to check with their lenders to confirm deferral eligibility in their circumstances before enrollment.

 Tuition Refund Policy